 Bowie State University participates in the William D. Ford Federal Direct Loan Program (usually referred to as the Direct Loan Program).
-Bowie State University's status as a direct lending institution precludes the University from processing any loans from private banks or other lending institutions.
 The U.S. Department of Education is the lender and pays the student through the school.
-The application requirements for these loans are the same as for other federal grant and loan programs.
-Borrower must Complete FAFSA application that is used to determine eligibility and must be enrolled in at least 6 units per semester for the term that they get the Federal Award.
+Borrowers must complete the FAFSA application and must be enrolled in at least 6 units per semester for the term that they get the Federal Award.